Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/prof.md

 > **Note**
 >
 > In server mode, the PROF parameter
-> can take either the EXTERN, CFT, or ANY values (corresponding to the “non- SIT”
+> can take either the EXTERN, CFT, or ANY values (corresponding to the “non-SIT”
 > profiles): indeed, in server mode, the Transfer CFT automatically
-> adapts itself to the “non- SIT” profile proposed by the requesting partner.
+> adapts itself to the “non-SIT” profile proposed by the requesting partner.

 [Return to Command index](../../)